Ynn/selfstar/intro-ipojo.md

 Bundles are concerned with *code packaging* and *code dependencies*.

-Components are concerned with *provided and required services* and *code is instantiation*.
+Components are concerned with *provided and required services* and *code instantiation*.

 {/note}